MicrosoftDocs/architecture-center/docs/anti-patterns/chatty-io/index.md

 ## How to detect the problem

 Symptoms of chatty I/O include high latency and low throughput.
-End-users are likely to report extended response times and possible failures caused by services timing out due to increased contention for I/O resources.
+End users are likely to report extended response times and possible failures caused by services timing out due to increased contention for I/O resources.